danielkec/blog/_posts/2025-01-13-helidon-vitual-threads.md

 ## Expensive Threads
 Starting kernel thread is very expensive, that is a performance problem for all webservers.
-Every kernel thread created by JVM needs megabytes of memory, and not just any memory, off-heap memory!
+Every kernel thread created by JVM needs megabytes of off-heap memory.
-It takes quite a time to create a physical thread, a lot of memory is required which we can't really limit of manage
+It takes quite a lot of time to create a physical thread and a lot of memory is required which we can't really limit or manage.
-We did overcome that by pooling the threads so we can reuse those already started.
+By pooling the threads so we can reuse those already that have already started, we can improve performance.

 <img src="../assets/virtual-threads/thread-pool.jpg" width="40%"/>

-But using thread pools is not enough, as webserver usually need more threads than there is available CPUs, the threads needs to take turns on the available cores.
-They need to be organized and scheduled to run on CPUs.
+But using thread pools is not enough, as webserver usually needs more threads than are available for CPUs.
+The threads need to take turns on the available cores and they need to be organized and scheduled to run on CPUs.

 Scheduling of the kernel threads on the CPU is done by operating system scheduler,